Beyond the Switch: Understanding Lighting Control

 Time Clock

-When the code requires automatic controls, an owner may choose to use a time clock instead to avoid using occupancy sensors to turn lights off.
+When the code requires automatic controls, an owner may use a time clock instead to avoid using occupancy sensors to turn lights off.
 With a time clock, lighting circuits are wired via a centralized clock that can be programmed to turn lights on and off based on a schedule.
 This is frequently used for tenant spaces, public circulation areas, or other use cases where occupancy occurs within scheduled hours.
 Time clocks often have a manual switch input to give an occupant the option to override the schedule should they need lighting during “off” hours.

 Dimming